Pivot Table Filter in Excel (Table of Contents)

 Example #2 – Creating a Filter to the Value Areas

-Generally, when we take data into value areas, there won’t be any filter created to those fields.
-We can see it as below.
+Generally, when we take data into value areas, any filter won’t be created for those fields.
+We can see it below.

-We can clearly observe that there is no filter option for value areas, i.e. Sum of SBA & Sum of Carpet Area.
-But we can actually create it and which helps us in various decision-making purposes.
-Firstly, we have to select any cell next to the table and click on the filter in the data tab.
+We can observe no filter option for value areas, i.e., the Sum of SBA & Carpet Area.
+But we can create it and which helps us for various decision-making purposes.
+Firstly, we must select any cell next to the table and click on the filter in the data tab.
 We can see the filter gets in the value areas.

 Example #3 – Displaying List of Multiple Items in a Pivot Table Filter

-In the above example, we had learned of creating a filter in Pivot.
-Now let’s look at the way we display the list in different ways.
+In the above example, we learned to create a filter in Pivot.
+Now let’s look at how we display the list differently.
 3 most important ways of displaying a list of multiple items in a pivot table filter are:-

 - Using Slicers